jncosideout/jncosideout.github.io/_mancala/using-Game-Center.md

   Access the Detail view of the match you want to remove by tapping on the "i" as described above.
   ![Do not swipe to remove][swipe remove] Unfortunately, I have not been able to resolve this bug because it comes from Game Center's Match Maker View Controller, (the screen you see in these screenshots).
-Since I am simply leveraging the Game Center AI, I have no access to its code and my implementation of it is completely uncoupled with it.
+Since I am simply leveraging the Game Center API, I have no access to its code and my implementation of it is completely uncoupled with it.
   ![Correct method to remove a match][Details-3 Remove]

 {% assign pic_paths = game_center_pics | map: "path" %}